tevinowino/learnify-web-application/scripts/README.md

     *   Navigate to the "Service accounts" tab.
     *   Click on "Generate new private key" and download the JSON file.
     *   **Important:** Keep this file secure and do **NOT** commit it to your Git repository.
     *   You need to make these credentials available to the script.
+There are two main ways:
+        *   **Recommended for Local Development: `GOOGLE_APPLICATION_CREDENTIALS` Environment Variable**
-The recommended way is to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the absolute path of this downloaded JSON key file.
+            *   Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the absolute path of the downloaded JSON key file.
-        ```bash
-        export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/serviceAccountKey.json"
-        ```
+                *   On macOS/Linux: `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/serviceAccountKey.json"`
+                *   On Windows (PowerShell): `$env:GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/serviceAccountKey.json"`
+                *   (Replace `/path/to/your/serviceAccountKey.json` with the actual path to your file).
+            *   This is the most common method for local development with Firebase Admin SDK.
+        *   **Alternative: `FIREBASE_SERVICE_ACCOUNT_JSON_STRING` Environment Variable**
-        Alternatively, if you are running in an environment where you can securely store a JSON string (e.g., Vercel environment variables), you can set `FIREBASE_SERVICE_ACCOUNT_JSON_STRING` to the stringified content of the service account JSON file.
+            *   If you are running in an environment where you can securely store a JSON string (e.g., Vercel environment variables, GitHub Actions secrets), you can set `FIREBASE_SERVICE_ACCOUNT_JSON_STRING` to the stringified content of the service account JSON file.
 The script will attempt to parse this.
+            *   To get the stringified content: `cat /path/to/your/serviceAccountKey.json | jq -c .` (requires `jq`) or copy-paste the content of the JSON file, ensuring it's a valid single-line JSON string.

 ## Setup